-Property Description CreateDefaultPackage (OPTIONAL) True or false.
-Determines whether the driver automatically creates required DB2 packages.
-If set to true, the DB2 driver automatically creates required DB2 packages, even if they already exist.
-Existing DB2 packages are replaced by the new packages.
-If set to false (the default), the driver determines if the required DB2 packages exist.
-If they do not, the driver automatically creates them.
-For DB2 for Linux/UNIX/Windows, this property must be used in conjunction with the ReplacePackage property.
-For DB2 for z/OS and DB2 for iSeries, DB2 packages are created in the collection or library specified by the PackageCollection property.
-For more information about creating DB2 packages, see Section 3.6, "Creating a DB2 Package."
-The default is false.
-DatabaseName The name of the database to which you want to connect (used with UDB).
-Note: This property is supported only for DB2 for Linux/UNIX/Windows.
-See also Section 3.22, "Database Connection Property."
-DynamicSections (OPTIONAL) The maximum number of prepared statements that the DB2 driver can have open at any time.
-The value must be a positive integer.
-The default is 200.
-EnableCancelTimeout True or false.
-Determines whether a cancel request sent by the driver as the result of a query timing out is subject to the same query timeout value as the statement it cancels.
-If set to true, the cancel request times out using the same timeout value, in seconds, that is set for the statement it cancels.
+Property Description EnableBulkLoad Specifies whether the driver uses the native bulk load protocols in the database instead of the batch mechanism for batch inserts.
+Bulk load bypasses the data parsing that is usually done by the database, providing an additional performance gain over batch operations.
+This property allows existing applications with batch inserts to take advantage of bulk load without requiring changes to the application code.
+Valid Values: true false If true, the driver uses the native bulk load protocols for batch inserts.
+Any value set for BatchPerformanceWorkaround is ignored.
+If false, the driver uses the batch mechanism for batch inserts.
+Data Type: boolean Default is false.
+EnableCancelTimeout Determines whether a cancel request sent by the driver as the result of a query timing out is subject to the same query timeout value as the statement it cancels.
+Valid Values: true false Data Type: boolean If true, the cancel request times out using the same timeout value, in seconds, that is set for the statement it cancels.
 For example, if your application calls Statement.setQueryTimeout(5) on a statement and that statement is cancelled because its timeout value was exceeded, the driver sends a cancel request that also will time out if its execution exceeds 5 seconds.
 If the cancel request times out, because the server is down, for example, the driver throws an exception indicating that the cancel request was timed out and the connection is no longer valid.
-If set to false (the default), the cancel request does not time out.
+If false (the default), the cancel request does not time out.